-By Mark Ainsdale.
-Last Updated 27th May 2021.
+By Joanne Jeffries.
+Last Updated 24th September 2021.
 In this comprehensive guide, we are going to take a look at brain injury compensation claims.
 After taking the time to read our guide, you will gain a greater understanding of the claims process, how a personal injury solicitor could be of service, and, more importantly, how brain injury compensation could be a suitable course of action after an accident that wasn’t your fault.

 Although making a claim for compensation for a brain injury will not erase what happened, it can ease the financial strain and overall struggle to recover.
 We commonly get questions about brain injuries and making a claim, and they can include but are not limited to:

-- What is the average traumatic brain injury compensation for workers?
+- What is the average traumatic brain compensation for workers?

 - What happens when you have brain damage?